I'll never forget the first time I entered a different world.

 I was 11, in the kitchen of our house in New Zealand, explaining a concept from ‘Molecular Biology of the Cell’ to my dad.
 Cynthia Kenyon had given me the book, so it was a sacred object.
 I was pointing to a David Goodsell-style illustration of molecules crowded inside a cell.
 I’d never seen anything like it - they were all so jam-packed, right on top of each other!
 What a riotous place!

 My heart stopped.
 These molecules were really there.
 I was looking at an illustration, but it was telling me about a world just as real as my world except smaller.
-As I looked at the illustration, I started to feel the molecules bouncing around me and a sense of a chaotic infinity expanding out into space - for a moment, I was somewhere else.
+I started to feel the molecules bouncing around me, that I was in a chaotic infinity expanding out into space.
+For a moment, I was somewhere else.

-In the lecture, Nima described the importance of units - how you could hold the weight of a star in your mind in terms of numbers of neutrons, and this might change your intuition about what it would do - and when I finally had to leave I walked outside and stared at a manhole cover and suddenly my brain yelled THAT IS AROUND 10^10 ATOMS ACROSS, AND THOSE ATOMS ARE REALLY THERE, and the feeling of ‘seeing another world’ came rushing back.
-It’s there, it’s really there.
-I fell into a daze.
-I think I got ice cream after, just feeling elation at the world I was living in.
-I spent days staring at objects and inferring around how many atoms they had and then feeling like those atoms were really there.
-But then I didn’t know what to do with that sensation, so it started to fade away.
+That day opened a portal I would step through a decade later, when I learned to feel quantitative facts in the same way.
+I was watching a Nima Arkani-Hamed lecture* at a cafe on Divisadero street, as it got dark and cold outside.
+Nima described the importance of units - that you should visualize the weight of a star in numbers of neutrons - and when I finally had to leave I walked outside and stared at a manhole cover and suddenly my brain yelled THAT IS AROUND 10^10 ATOMS ACROSS, AND THOSE ATOMS ARE REALLY THERE, and the feeling of ‘seeing another world’ came rushing back.
+I felt overwhelmed, and had a rapidly repeating sense of ‘it’s there, it’s really there’.
+I spent days staring at objects, inferring how many atoms they had, and then feeling those atoms were really there.
+But I didn’t know what to do next, and the sensation started to fade away.

-I was amazed at how much moving my body freely through space was important, for complete immersion in the land of the cell.
-I couldn’t feel the state sitting at a desk - it was embodied, so I normally got there running or dancing around a grassy, abandoned field.
-Music was so important to me then - the feeling came most when I went to a park and blasted music through earphones, dancing and riding the waves high until the visions came - atoms whirling around, running at me and accelerating as they got closer so they taught me about how the inverse square law really feels, how when you're nanoscale electrical forces dominate and gravity fades away, how you're always bombarded, how dark it is, how quantum things become more important.
-How diffusion works until it doesn't.
-How weird that the cell ran mostly on passive diffusion, there were no orderly grid-like rows for information to flow through, like in a computer.
+Traveling to other worlds felt inextricably related to dance.
+I couldn’t feel the state sitting at a desk - it came when I danced in endless, green parks.
+The feeling came most when I went to a park and blasted music through earphones, dancing and riding the waves high until the visions came - atoms whirling around, running at me and accelerating as they got closer so they taught me about how to feel the surprise of the inverse square law, how when you're nanoscale electrical forces dominate and gravity fades away, how you're always bombarded, how dark it is.
+How diffusion works until it doesn't, how different that chaos was from the orderly grid-like rows you’d see in a computer.
 I died and came back to life in that world so many times - eliminated in a collision, bumping into things.
 I'd close my eyes and the theater would light up - where was I?
 How big, how small?
-What was in front of me?
 How fast was I moving?
 What would I do next?

 But still, I long for this feeling.
 I know it's out there, in other worlds.
 I'm looking for it in math, right now.

-And there's a funny thing - it's just the feeling.
-Nothing to do with solving the most important problems in science.
+And there's a funny thing - more than discovery, I just want the feeling.
 I just want to travel to other worlds, like the character Paprika in the title sequence of the Satoshi Kon film.
 Jumping between different realities.
 I want this, all the time.
 It's not practical.
 In the future, who will care about human understanding?
 But I care - I want to live many lives, in other worlds, where the rules are stranger and more intimate than they are here.
 More than anything else, the varieties of scientific and mathematical experience are my portal to that.
 I miss them so much in this ordinary world, when the portals close.

 Questions I am curious about, for those who like chatting about this stuff: